 These trades are in no particular order.
-The strategies that we are adopting may be based on option pricing analysis, and not specifically on the share price directional movement.
-Be aware, at time of writing, Halifax Investment Services Pty Ltd may be placing orders or already be placing orders and hold positions in any of these trades.
+The strategies that we are adopting may be based on option pricing analysis.
+And not specifically on the share price directional movement.
+Be aware, at the time of writing, Halifax Investment Services Pty Ltd may be placing orders or already be placing orders and hold positions in any of these trades.

 1) Buy the VIX

 The S&P500 Volatility Index is a key measure of market expectations of near-term volatility conveyed by S&P 500 stock index option prices.
 It was originally designed to measure the markets expectations of 30-day volatility implied by At the Money S&P100 option prices.

 The US markets are in an upwards trend, which has been supported by the US Federal Reserve pumping Quantitative Easing funds into the economy.
 This will end at some stage, but not until the US economy is able to stand on its own two feet.
 Currently, it is running at an expected 2.0% GDP growth rate.
 But when the QE ends, the markets will fall.

 At the same time, with such a low growth rate.
 The stock market has gained nearly 18% year to date for 2013.
 By no means could we expect this to continue and double in the second half of the year.
 Hence, we believe the US markets are overbought and due for a short-term correction.